-Set for Life has been ‘practicing’ in our specialty area – disability insurance for dentists, dental residents and dental specialists since 1993.
+Set for Life has been ‘practicing’ in our specialty area – disability insurance for dentists, physicians, residents and medical students since 1993.
 Our experience gives us a vast understanding of your unique situation, its complexities, and your insurance needs.

 As a dentist, it is critical that you choose a definition of disability that covers you in your dental specialty.
 This means if you become too sick or injured to work in your dental specialty, you can still work in another dental specialty or occupation and continue to receive benefits.

 When you purchase a policy, each company classifies your dental specialty into an occupational class to determine rates.
 The higher risk specialties, such as oral surgery, are in a separate (typically more expensive class) than less risky specialties such as general dentistry.
 It is important to note that the policy is based on the occupational class at the time of application, but will base the claim on your occupation at the time of claim.

 Dentist D.D.S. specialists – first two years in practice

 (Orthodontist, Endodontist, Periodontist, Oral and Maxillofacial Surgeon, Prosthodontist)

 May purchase up to $6,000/month individual disability benefit without financial verification

 May purchase up to $10,000/month benefit of business overhead benefit without financial verification.

 - Within 180 days of completing their residency program may purchase up to $6000/month benefit regardless of income or group benefits in force and there is no financial verification necessary.